Have you ever bought anything online just from the first website you visit?

 Well, you can do it for 50-100 leads but what about 50,000-1,00,000 leads.
 It will make your process massively slow and time-consuming.

 Automation helps you to send the right content to the right lead at the right time.
 You can just create a lead nurturing campaign through email automation and your job is done.
-You can focus on your core business and your leads will be taken care through email automation.
+You can focus on your core business and your leads will be taken care through your email marketing automation strategy.

 Email drip campaigns can be complicated and intimidating.
 You are required to create a bunch of content and weave it all together to persuade your leads.